 Can You Harvest Honey With Mold On The Frames

-It is preferred not to harvest honey with mold on the frames.
-First, you have to remove the molds and then you can harvest honey on those frames.
-If the molds are not hard you can remove them using the honey extraction knife.
+To extract honey, you have to remove the molds, and then you can harvest honey on those frames.
+If the molds are not hard, you can remove them using the honey extraction knife.

 How To Extract Honey From Moldy Frames

-9. Then I sterilized the honey and consumed it by myself and for my family.
+- Sterilized the Honey: As a final step, I sterilized the honey and used it personally for myself and my family.

 Is It Safe To Eat Such Honey